csomakk/r2e/README.md

 Englified
 yeah.
 unfortunately.
-some youngsters protested against hosting to make their name known in politics and to found a new party. they were not feeling our nation strong and brave enough to think big.
+some youngsters protested against hosting the Olympics to make their name known in politics and to found a new party. they were not feeling our nation strong and brave enough to think big.